 Recreational Trails Program (RTP) Grants

-The Recreational Trails Program (RTP) is a federally funded program of the Department of Transportation’s Federal Highway Administration (FHWA), administered at the State level to help States develop and maintain recreational trails, trail-related facilities and trailheads.
-Both motorized and non-motorized trail projects may qualify for RTP funds.
+The Recreational Trails Program (RTP) is a federal assistance program of the United States Department of Transportation’s Federal Highway Administration (FHWA), administered at the State level, providing funding for development and maintenance of recreational trail potojects.
+Both motorized and non-motorized trail projects may qualify for assistance.

 Who is Eligible?

 - Municipalities, non-profit organizations, and other governmental entities may apply.